Afek-Sakaju/digital-clock-react/README.md

 # Digital-Clock-React

 ### This NPM package provides a digital clock component for ReactJS applications.
-The component is built using ReactJS, JavaScript, and SASS to provide a user-friendly and visually appealing clock feature that can be easily integrated into any application. <br />
+The component is built using ReactJS, JavaScript, SASS and ESLINT to provide a user-friendly and visually appealing clock feature that can be easily integrated into any application. <br />

 <img src="./readme-resources/clock.png" width=150px height=150px align="right">